aimeos/aimeos-docs/src/admin/jqadm/panel-templates.md

 : The form must enclose the complete content so ever input field in the detail view will be sent to the server when the editor clicks on "Save"

 hidden input fields
-: The are important because they contain the ID of the item and the next action parameter
+: They are important because they contain the ID of the item and the next action parameter

 CSRF protection
 : The `<?= $this->csrf()->formfield(); ?>` is very important because it will contain the token to protect against client side request forgery.
 If you leave that out, frameworks supporting CSRF protection will refuse your request